Synerty/peek-office-service/README.rst

 ==============================

 The Peek Client service is where Peek Apps can run their user interface.
-This is the for this service, for the browser side see peek_client_fe.
+This is the for this service, for the browser side see peek_office_service_fe.